-- Electric, autonomous vehicles – A system of six electric, autonomous transit shuttles around the neighborhood of a main shopping area that also connects riders from the Columbus public bus system to employment centers.
+- Electric, autonomous vehicles – A system of six electric, autonomous transit shuttles around the neighborhood of the main shopping area that also connects riders from the Columbus public bus system to employment centers.

 The small, smart city prepping to grow – Chattanooga, Tennessee

 With an estimated population of over 167,000 people, Chattanooga is a good bit smaller than areas like Dallas (over 1 million people) or Columbus (around 787,000 people).
 However, Chattanooga was the fastest growing city in Tennessee at the 2010 census and is anticipated to grow over 25% by the year 2040.